miguelrodriguezp99/easytype/README.md

 - **Responsive Design:** Delivers a smooth experience on all devices.
 - **Customizable Typing Tests:** Allows users to set their preferred test length.
-- **Immediate Feedback:** Provides detailed metrics right after the test.
-- **Countdown Timer:** Adds a layer of challenge to improve speed and accuracy.
 - **User Accounts:** Enables saving progress and personal preferences.
 - **Neon Database:** Utilizes PostgreSQL for secure and scalable data management.
 - **JWT Authentication:** Secures login sessions with JWT token cookies.